Predictions of $m_{ee}$ and neutrino mass from a consistent Froggatt-Nielsen model: The consistent Forggatt-Nielsen model

 The overall factor $\lambda^{c+f}$ will not affect the fermion mass ratio and mixings.
-However, this factor is also could be used to explain the absolute quark mass (like $\mathcal{N}$ in Eq.~\eqref{eq:quarkLag}), i.e. the mass hierarchy between up-type and down-type quarks.
+However, this factor could also be used to explain the absolute quark mass (such as $\mathcal{N}$ in Eq.~\eqref{eq:quarkLag}), i.e. the mass hierarchy between up-type and down-type quarks.
 In the following content, we just set the FN charge of third-generation fermion equal to zero, which is equivalent to absorbing the $\lambda^{c+f}$ factor into $\mathcal{N}$, and we will comment on this issue in Sec.~\ref{sec:summary}.
 For simplicity, we only consider the FN charge to be an integer or half-integer less than 5.
 Similar conditions are also adopted in previous literature~\cite{Nishimura:2023wdu,Cornella:2023zme}.